sl4m/gnu_smalltalk_koans/README.markdown

 Test by running `gst` and interact with the REPL.

+### Using Docker

+Make sure you have Docker installed.

+Use the Makefile to run this application - in the root directory of the project, type:

+`make run`

+This will run `script/run`, using GNU Smalltalk.

 ### Running koans

 In the root directory of the project, type: